FearZee/MinioSRH/README.md

 ## Api

-For more informations for the API go inside tha api directory
+For more informations about the API go inside the api directory

 ## React